Zachary1317/PetSitter/README.md

 PetSitter is a mobile app that allows users to foster and adopt pets.

 ## Description
 We formed a team of four and planned to complete the project within a month.
-I am responsible for the development of the front end for user registration and user information display.
-Now I have completed the design of the UI interface with Figma and the development of some pages with
-React native.

 ## UI design
 ### User sign in/up page：<br/>
 ![img](https://github.com/Zachary1317/PetSitter-mobile-app/blob/874d187f628f14a0f954b59e347c4f1d4ad0e9b8/UI%20design/img/Sign%20in:up.jpg)